wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - msteams sensor on failure of job need to setup webhook somewhere

+- 🧱 dbt altion not working with 1.8 yet. getting error when running sql: `"message": "Error: There is a problem in your dbt project.
+Compilation failed: Internal Error\n  Calculated a <class 'dbt.contracts.graph.model_config.ExposureConfig'> for an exposure, but expected an ExposureConfig",`
+- fixing erds - works with dbt 1.8 🧱
 - dbt unit tests 🧱 waiting for 1.8 release and how if i need to wait for mother duck
+- model contracts

 - move to dagster+